Augochlorella: Sociality

 Augochlorella bees are often eusocial, unlike many other Augochlorini, which are typically either solitary or semisocial.

 An example of sociality in this genus is Augochlorella aurata which contains a mixture of solitary and social nest foundresses.
 These fertile colony-establishing females produce an initial brood of 1-2 worker bees, which are female, before switching to a male-biased brood, while others produce males first.
 Female-biased broods can also occur in both solitary and eusocial nests, but that is less common.
 In this and other eusocial species, workers are mostly sterile and slightly smaller than their mothers.
 Augochlorella aurata tends to be solitary at high altitudes and latitudes.
-It’s also more often solitary in environments where the growing season is shorter, but if the growing season is longer then the species tends to be social.
+It's also more often solitary in environments where the growing season is shorter, but if the growing season is longer than the species tends to be social.
 This tendency to base their sociality on the growing season can also be found in other bee species as well as in some species of spiders.
 A maritime Canadian climate can lead to reduced duration of brood production, fewer workers per nest, and fewer reproductive bees.
 Additionally, nest foundresses may produce a mixture of workers and reproductively-capable bees based on these conditions.

 Nesting

 Augochlorella nests can be found in fields as well as wooded locations; well-drained areas, in a wide variety of habitats.
 The ground is usually flat or sloped and mostly bare.
 The nests are underground, and the bees create a cavity with a cluster of cells made of soil.
 There are many ways that bees construct their nests, but usually they excavate the cavity first and then create brood cells within that cavity.
 The cluster of cells is supported by additional pillars of soil.
-The burrow tends to be vertical and it can be anywhere from 5 to 25cm deep; the depth of the burrow depends on how moist the soil is.
+The burrow tends to be vertical and it can be anywhere from 5 to 25 cm deep; the depth of the burrow depends on how moist the soil is.

 In part of its range, the species Augochlorella aurata is active from the start of April until the end of September.
 Females construct pollen balls, the sole food source for the offspring, starting the second week of May until the middle of August, and workers start expanding the nests in mid June.
 Queens start making their nests in the middle of April, and usually finish up around the first week of May.
 The number of cells the bees manage to make varies according to how many worker bees are present in the nest, but usually it is around three cells per female.
-After they lay the first set of eggs, there is a two week period of inactivity, and then another set is laid.
+After they lay the first set of eggs, there is a two-week period of inactivity, and then another set is laid.
 The mean number of brood cells within the nests increases gradually during the summer, reaching a maximum of 12.
 Only a few cells are used twice and the number of offspring produced per nest average between 14 and 15, which shows that brood cells are not reused often.
 Augochlorella aurata and Augochlorella persimilis can sometimes occur together in mixed aggregations.